dsindex/etagger/README.md

     - [x] you can see the bellow evaluation results
       - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers.
       - moreover, surprisingly, the BiLSTM is a little bit faster on CPU environment than on GPU's.
-        - LSTMBlockFusedCell() is well optimized for multi-core CPU.
+        - LSTMBlockFusedCell() is well optimized for multi-core CPU via multi-threading.

 ### model and evaluation results